-Otto, a classically trained sculptor, opened Bronze Age Foundry in Simonstown in 1997.
-Incorporating a gallery and artist residency, it nurtured the careers of many young bronze artists who apprenticed there.
-Charles joined in 2005 to help start a design studio and the pair then moved their operation to Woodstock, where the foundry and its adjoining gallery became one of the neighbourhood’s focal points of creativity.
-They regularly produced work by artists such as William Kentridge, David Brown, Brett Murray and Wim Botha, and kept their doors open so that curious onlookers could witness the casting process.
-Around the same time, Julian was building Southern Guild as a collection of limited-edition design pieces unlike anything the South African industry had seen before and from the get-go, bronze featured heavily.
+Du Plessis, a classically trained sculptor, opened Bronze Age Foundry in Cape Town in 1997.
+Incorporating a gallery and artist residency, it has nurtured the careers of many young bronze artists who have apprenticed there.
+Haupt joined in 2005 to help start a design studio, and they regularly produced work by artists such as William Kentridge, David Brown, Brett Murray and Wim Botha.

-Together, they began to foster a new regard for bronze as a modern material equally suited to furniture, lighting, functional design and sculpture.
+Together with McGowan, they began to foster a new regard for bronze as a modern material equally suited to furniture, lighting, functional design and sculpture.
 Through its affiliation with Southern Guild, Bronze Age added international designers to its list of clients, producing work for the US-based Haas Brothers and Misha Kahn.
-Today, Bronze Age Foundry is under new management but Otto and Charles continue to run Bronze Age Studio, where new pieces are conceptualised, sculpted and worked on before being cast.
+Today, Bronze Age Foundry is under new management but du Plessis and Haupt continue to run Bronze Age Studio, where new pieces are conceptualised, sculpted and worked on before being cast.